PAMarchi/Calculator---C/Readme.md

 ## Dependencies

-This program depends on GTK4 library
+This program depends on GTK4 library.